-Revenue recognition for SaaS companies depends on the pricing structure, whether customers are billed one-time, monthly or yearly.
-Examples can help you get to grips with how to get this right for your business.
+Revenue recognition for SaaS companies depends on the pricing structure – whether customers are billed one-time, monthly, or yearly.
+Below we walk through different examples to help you get this right for your business.

 Picture this.
 You’ve just landed the biggest customer in your SaaS company’s history, adding tens of thousands of dollars to your income in a single sale.